fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

 ```
 ※ HumanCounterPro.exe should be running.

-Send the "location of people" data.
+Send the "location of persons" data.
 $ python lidar_position_sensor_observer.py

-Send the "counting the number of people who crossed the line" data.
+Send the "counting the number of persons who crossed the line" data.
 $ python lidar_inout_sensor_observer.py
 ```